-Floss bookmark accents supply a nice touch to your fringed piece using one or more strands of embroidery floss.
-You can select a color you've used in the design, as I did with my Garden Treasures Bookmarks, or play around with a contrasting color.
+Add a nice colorful touch to your fringe using this technique for floss bookmark accents.
+Select one or more strands of embroidery floss using a color you've used in the design, as I did with my Garden Treasures Bookmarks, or spice it up with a contrasting color.

-This method is for projects that call for two sides to be joined, like bookmarks
+NOTE: This method is for projects that call for two sides to be joined, like bookmarks and Christmas ornaments.

 Look closely at this picture and you'll see that these bookmark accents do not come from one side or the other.
 They blend in with the other strands of the fringe because they originate from between the two sides.